polettix/Data-Tubes/manual.md

 a separator in the format, and any sequence of word characters is considered the name of a field.

-As anticipated, `Parser::by_format` is one of those tube factories where one of the allowed arguments *outstands* with respect to the others, and you can guess what it is: `format`.
-For this reason, you can be more
+As anticipated, [by\_format][by-format] is one of those tube factories where one of the allowed arguments *outstands* with respect to the others, and you can guess what it is: `format`.
+For this reason, you can be more concise:
-concise:

 ```perl
   ...